Digboi: Demographics

-Digboi city have a population of 21,736 as per 2011 census.
-Bengali is spoken by 12,135, Assamese is spoken by 3,845, Hindi is spoken by 3,440, Nepali is spoken by 1,381 and 941 speaks other languages.
+Digboi city has a population of 21,736 individuals as per the 2011 census.
+Bengali is spoken by ~12,135 individuals, Assamese is spoken by ~3,845 individuals, Hindi is spoken by ~3,440 individuals, and Nepali is spoken by ~1,381 individuals; the rest ~941 speak other languages.

 Digboi Oil Town was considered as a separate census town in 2011 India census.
 The population is largely heterogeneous.
 Assamese, Bengali, Nepali, Bihari, Marwari communities form the majority.
-People from various tribes such as the tea-tribes (brought in by the colonial planters as indentured labourers from the Chhotanagpur plateau region), Bodos, Mishings etc. have also made it their home.
+People from various tribes such as the tea-tribes (brought in by the colonial planters as indentured labourers from the Chhota Nagpur plateau region), Bodos, Mishings etc. have also made it their home.